maarten-pennings/howto/c64development/readme.md

 - An assembler for the C64, e.g. `sudo apt-get install 64tass`.
 - Some C64 file management tools `sudo apt-get install vice`.
   This installs the complete VICE toolset, we use `petcat` and `c1541`.

+Instead of running the VICE emulator under Windows, we can also run it under WSL.
+- The `sudo apt-get install vice` from previous step installed the emulator.
-- If you want to run VICE 3.10 on the WSL2, you need to install the Commodore 64 binaries as well.
+- The WSL VICE install does not include the Commodore 64 binaries (kernal, basic, charrom).

-  I copied them from my windows VICE. **Note** the `C64` directory is with uppercase `C`.
+  I copied the C64 binaries  from my windows VICE; on my machine that is located in `c:\programs\GTK3VICE-3.10-win64`, mounted in WSL as `cp /mnt/c/programs/GTK3VICE-3.10-win64`.
+That is the source of the binaries, the destination is a subdir `.local/share/vice/C64` in my WSL home directory.
+  These are the commands I used.

   ```
   cd ~